Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Experiments

 \subsection{Ablation Study}

-We validate the effectiveness of our method through comprehensive ablations.
-All variants are trained on our BaCon-20k dataset and reported outliers (\textgreater3px) for occluded (OCC), non-occluded (NOC), and all (ALL) regions on the KITTI 2015 training set~\cite{KITTI2015}.
+We conduct comprehensive ablation experiments to analyze the contributions of each key component in S$^3$.
+All variants are trained on the proposed MBS20K dataset, and zero-shot generalization is evaluated on the KITTI 2015 training set~\cite{KITTI2015} using the Out-3 metric over occluded (OCC), non-occluded (NOC), and all (ALL) regions.

-\textbf{Loss Terms.} As shown in~\cref{tab:ablation loss}, conventional self-supervised losses (A) fail to provide effective supervision for occluded regions, resulting in almost completely erroneous predictions.
-This limitation stems from the inherent inability of photometric supervision to provide reliable learning signals in occluded regions, where no true correspondence exists between stereo images.
-Without proper handling, models tend to overfit incorrect photometric cues, leading to erroneous disparity predictions in these challenging regions.
-Conversely, our contrastive loss (B) addresses this issue by exploiting multi-baseline geometric consistency, achieving simultaneous performance gains in both occluded and non-occluded regions.
-We further investigate the combinations of these loss functions (C)-(E).
-Quantitative results confirm that the integrated loss (E) provides the optimal results.
+\textbf{Loss Terms.} As shown in~\cref{tab:ablation loss}, conventional unsupervised losses (A) fail to provide effective supervision in occluded regions, resulting in almost completely erroneous predictions.
+This limitation stems from the inherent inability of photometric supervision to provide reliable learning signals in occluded regions.
+By introducing the geometry-consistency loss $\mathcal{L}_g$, S$^3$ provides valid supervision in both occluded and non-occluded regions, yielding large accuracy gains across all metrics.
+When combined with photometric and smoothness regularization (D), the full loss achieves the best overall performance, confirming that these objectives are complementary in improving matching and completion.

 \textbf{Momentum Teacher.} In~\cref{tab:ablation loss}, we further prove the benefit of the momentum teacher.
-Compared to the fixed teacher (E)$^*$, the momentum teacher (E) offers more stable and generalizable supervision, leading to consistent improvements in all regions.
+Compared to the fixed teacher (D)$^*$, the momentum teacher (D) offers more stable and generalizable supervision, leading to consistent improvements in all regions.

-\textbf{Occlusion-Aware Attention Map.} We ablate the two strategies used to generate the binary mask.
-As shown in~\cref{tab: ablation valid mask}, the auto-masking strategy~\cite{monodepth2} effectively improves the performance by removing pixels with high uncertainty (\ie, weakly-textured regions and areas at infinity).
-Building on this, filtering out occluded pixels that inherently exhibit significant photometric loss further enhances the quality of the mask, reducing noise in supervision signals and achieving superior disparity prediction.
-By imposing stronger supervision on occluded regions, the stereo network achieves significant improvements in these challenging regions, demonstrating the effectiveness of our occlusion-aware mechanism.
+\textbf{Occlusion-Aware Weighting.} We further ablate the components used to construct the occlusion-aware weight map, as shown in~\cref{tab: ablation valid mask}.
+The auto-masking strategy~\cite{monodepth2} improves performance by removing pixels with high photometric uncertainty (\ie, weakly textured or infinite-depth areas).
+Building upon this, photometric threshold filtering further excludes teacher-occluded pixels, refining the supervision signal and improving overall accuracy.
+Finally, our occlusion-aware enhancement strategy imposes stronger supervision on student-occluded but teacher-visible regions, achieving the lowest errors and confirming the benefit of targeted learning for occlusion completion.